regen-network/regen-ledger/x/ecocredit/spec/08_tests.md

 - WHEN - user tries to create a credit class
 - THEN - transaction is successful, credit class is created

-If a user tries to create a credit class and the user provides a valid credit type (credit type is included in the list of approved credit types), then the transaction is successful and the credit class is created.
+If a user tries to create a credit class and the user provides a credit type that exists, then the transaction is successful and the credit class is created.

 - GIVEN - user provides a valid credit type
 - WHEN - user tries to create a credit class
 - THEN - transaction is successful, credit class is created

-If a user tries to create a credit class and the user provide an invalid credit type (credit type is NOT included in the list of approved credit types), then the transaction fails and the credit class is NOT created.
+If a user tries to create a credit class and the user provide a credit type that does not exist, then the transaction fails and the credit class is NOT created.

 - GIVEN - user provides an invalid credit type
-- WHEN - user tries to create a credit class
-- THEN - transaction fails, credit class is NOT created

-If a user tries to create a credit class and the user provides metadata that is base64 encoded, then the transaction is successful and the credit class is created.

-- GIVEN - user provides metadata that is base64 encoded
-- WHEN - user tries to create a credit class
-- THEN - transaction is successful, credit class is created

-If a user tries to create a credit class and the user provides metadata that is NOT base64 encoded, then the transaction fails and the credit class is NOT created.

-- GIVEN - user provides metadata that is NOT base64 encoded
-- WHEN - user tries to create a credit class
-- THEN - transaction fails, credit class is NOT created

-If a user tries to create a credit class and the user provides metadata that is less than 256 bytes, then the transaction is successful and the credit class is created.

-- GIVEN - user provides metadata that is less than 256 bytes
-- WHEN - user tries to create a credit class
-- THEN - transaction is successful, credit class is created

-If a user tries to create a credit class and the user provides metadata that is equal to 256 bytes, then the transaction is successful and the credit class is created.

-- GIVEN - user provides metadata that is equal to 256 bytes
-- WHEN - user tries to create a credit class
-- THEN - transaction is successful, credit class is created

-If a user tries to create a credit class and the user provides metadata that is more than 256 bytes, then the transaction fails and the credit class is NOT created.

-- GIVEN - user provides metadata that is more than 256 bytes
-- WHEN - user tries to create a credit class
-- THEN - transaction fails, credit class is NOT created

-If a user tries to create a credit class and the user provides a valid issuer address, then the transaction is successful and the credit class is created.

-- GIVEN - user provides a valid issuer address
-- WHEN - user tries to create a credit class
-- THEN - transaction successful, credit class is created

-If a user tries to create a credit class and the user provides an invalid issuer address, then the transaction fails and the credit class is NOT created.

-- GIVEN - user provides an invalid issuer address
 - WHEN - user tries to create a credit class
 - THEN - transaction fails, credit class is NOT created